biman-zen/springboard_mini_projects/data analysis/about.md

-## Data Analysis
-The following data analysis was part of a analysis certification exam.
+This analysis was part of a data analyst certification exam.